EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/default/_index.md

 To prevent this, there are couple of approaches you can apply, so you can create a new environment with desired kernels in it:

-1. use a larger Notebook instance (e.g. medium, large) - this will add more resources for conda-switcher to work with

 1. properly manage your memory - don't open multiple new tabs with active kernels, don't run other processes using more resources etc. a good approach is also to check your memory indicator on bottom left panel